colindean/fillertext/README.md

 Contributing to FillerText
 --------------------------
 ### Setting up the project
-1. Create a fork of the project.
+1. [Create a fork](https://github.com/colindean/fillertext/fork) of the GitHub project repo.
 2. `git clone` the forked repository to your local system.
-3. Make sure that the Ruby version is `>= 2.6.0`.
+3. Make sure that the version of Ruby you're using meets the [minimum requirement in the gemspec](https://github.com/colindean/fillertext/blob/master/fillertext.gemspec#L15).
-4. Run `bundle install`.
+4. Run `bundle install` to install dependencies.
+It should tell you at this point if you don't have an adequate Ruby version installed.
+5. Check basic sanity by running `bundle exec rake` to run tests and checks _before_ you make any changes.
+6. Make your changes and commit them to a feature branch.
+If you're picking a particular GitHub issue, please put `gh-##-topic` in the branch where `##` is the ticket number and `topic` is a few words about it.
+7. Push to your own repo and then submit a pull request to this one!

 ### Testing the project
 FillerText uses [RSpec](https://github.com/rspec/rspec-core) for unit testing and [SimpleCov](https://github.com/simplecov-ruby/simplecov) for code coverage.
 New specifications can be added inside the `spec/` directory.